inveniosoftware/invenio/docs/installation/installation-detailed.rst

    :literal:

 Second, an external Node.js package repository is enabled.
-We'll be needing to install and run Bower on the web node later.
+We'll be needing to install and run Npm on the web node later.
 The Node.js repository is enabled as follows:

 * on Ubuntu 14.04 LTS (Trusty Tahr):